-2 Use of the Library
+Use of the Library

-- 2.1 By borrowing materials from the Library, the borrower is deemed to have agreed to return the materials to the Library by the stated deadline and in the same condition as they were when borrowed. - 2.2 The Library will serve all residents of the Town of Francestown.
-Service will not be denied or abridged for reasons of religion, race, social, economic, political status, sexual orientation or age.
-Upon proper registration, all residents will be entitled to a Library card at no charge in their own name.
-Use of this card is non-transferable.
-At the request of a parent or guardian, a child may receive a Library card.
-A parent or guardian must sign for a child's card until the child reaches the age of 16.
-(Library Card Application at Appendix I) - 2.3 Full time employees of the Town of Francestown and full time teachers of Francestown Elementary School shall be entitled to Library cards at no charge, regardless of their town of residence. - 2.4 Library cards are available to non-residents who pay a fee that is set by the Board of Trustees.
-(Non-Resident Library Card Application at Appendix II) - 2.5 Cardholders are required to review and verify information on their application every three years or the account will be suspended. - 2.6 Specific policies and procedures for issuing cards as approved by the Board of Trustees shall be followed by the Library staff. - 2.7 Cardholders must present their own card to borrow materials and are responsible for all materials borrowed on their card. - 2.8 Cardholders understand that it is their responsibility, and not that of the Library staff, to monitor content and access to Library materials. - 2.9 The use of the Library and/or its services may be denied for good cause.
-Such causes include, but may not be limited to: failure to return books, pay penalties, destruction of Library property, disturbance of other patrons or other objectionable conduct on Library premises as set forth in, but not limited to, the Code of Conduct.
-(Appendix III) - 2.10 Charges for non-returned or damaged Library materials will be computed by using current and documented price information or, if that is not available, at list price. - 2.11 The Library staff shall develop procedures for the recovery of overdue materials which shall be approved by the Board of Trustees. - 2.12 The Library hours shall be set from time to time by the Board of Trustees upon recommendation of the Library Director (Director).
+2.1 By borrowing materials from the Library, the borrower is deemed to have agreed to return the materials to the Library by the stated deadline and in the same condition as they were when borrowed.

+2.2 The library will serve all residents of the Town of Francestown.
+Children ages 6 and above whose parent or guardian resides in Francestown may receive a library card upon proper registration.
+If a borrower's fees for lost or damaged items exceed \$25.00, borrowing privileges may be suspended until the items are paid for.
+Charges for non-returned or damaged library materials will be computed by using current and documented price information, or, if that is not available, at list price.

+(Library Card Application at Appendix I)

+2.3 Full time employees of the Town of Francestown and full time teachers of Francestown Elementary School shall be entitled to Library cards at no charge, regardless of their town of residence.

+2.4 Library cards are available to non-residents who pay a fee that is set by the Board of Trustees.

+2.5 Cardholders are required to review and verify information on their application every three years or the account will be suspended.

+2.6 Specific policies and procedures for issuing cards as approved by the Board of Trustees shall be followed by the Library staff.

+2.7 Cardholders may present their own card to borrow materials and are responsible for all materials borrowed on their card.

+2.8 Cardholders understand that it is their responsibility, and not that of the Library staff to monitor content and access to Library materials.

+2.9 The use of the Library and/or its services may be denied for good cause.
+Such causes include, but may not be limited to: failure to return books or pay penalties, destruction of Library property, disturbance of other patrons or other objectionable conduct on Library premises as set forth in, but not limited to, the Code of Conduct.
+(Appendix II)

+2.10 Charges for non-returned or damaged Library materials will be computed by using current documented price information or, if that is not available, at list price.

+2.11 The Library staff shall develop procedures for the recovery of overdue materials which shall be approved by the Board of Trustees.

+2.12 The Library hours shall be set from time to time by the Board of Trustees upon recommendation of the Library Director.

-3 Interlibrary Loan
+Interlibrary Loan

-- 3.1 Interlibrary Loan services are a means of greatly expanding the range of Library materials available to cardholders without allocating large sums of limited funds for seldom-requested items. - 3.2 The Library may request books and other Library materials for Library cardholders through Interlibrary Loan services.
+3.1 Interlibrary Loan services are a means of greatly expanding the range of Library materials available to cardholders without allocating large sums of limited funds for seldom-requested items.

+3.2 The Library may request books and other Library materials for Library cardholders through Interlibrary Loan services.
 A cardholder can request up to 3 items at one time.
-A cardholder's Library card must be in good standing, current and fine free.
+A cardholder must be in good standing.
 An Interlibrary Loan is a transaction in which books, other Library materials, or a photocopy of materials is made available by one Library to another upon request.
 Many Libraries place limits on what they will loan.
-As a result, restrictions may apply. - 3.3 An Interlibrary Loan Request Form (Appendix IV) must be completed by the cardholder and approved by Library staff before the request will be sent to Interlibrary Loan services. - 3.4 The cardholder will be responsible for reimbursing the Library for any charges levied by the lending Library. - 3.5 The Library adheres to the New Hampshire State Library's New Hampshire Interlibrary Loan Protocol Manual and the National Interlibrary Loan Code of the American Library Association.
-The Library will lend books and other Library materials only to other Libraries who follow the New Hampshire Interlibrary Loan Protocol Manual or the ALA National Interlibrary Loan Code.
+As a result, restrictions may apply.